 Folding knives and fixed blade knives issued to the armed forces play a very important role.
-If a knife is used by our troops, then you know it"s a solid and reliable blade.
+If a knife is used by our troops, then you know it's a solid and reliable blade.
 For this reason, people are attracted to U.S. military knives.
-Producers of military knives often have huge amounts of sales as people want to be associated with their brand.
 While it is interesting to note the different knives carried by the various Special Forces, it is equally important to consider smaller companies with a proven track record of sales directly to to our military service members.

 What Knives Are Issued to the U.S. Armed Forces?

 If you take a look at a manufacturer’s website, it will seem as if every military group carries hundreds of different knives from their brand.
 Custom makers and knife producers send their products to all the Special Forces in the hope that they will choose their brand.
-While some are successful in their mission, others fail because their knives are not fit for purpose.
-Soldiers in the armed forces are repeatedly thrust into difficult situations so they need the best kind of equipment which can perform unfailingly in every scenario.
+While some are successful in their mission, others fail because their knives are not built with solid fit and finish.
+Soldiers in the armed forces are repeatedly thrust into difficult situations so they need a reliable and tough knife that will perform unfailingly in every scenario.

-Following are some of the top knives that are issued to the U.S. forces:
+The following are some of the top knives that are issued to the U.S. forces and the alternative options:

 1. Ontario 490 M9 Bayonet System

-The U.S. Armed Forces officially used this folding knife in 1984.
+The U.S. Armed Forces officially used this fixed blade knife in 1984.
 This is a utility knife bayonet which can also act as a wire cutter.
 The knife blade is about 7 inches long and resembles its predecessor, Buck 184.

-The Off-Grid Knives Tracker-X is a no-nonsense rough-use fixed blade knife.
-The Tracker-X is a mid-sized knife with a wide belly, high flat saber grind with D2 tool blade steel.
-We added grippy 'snakeskin' milled Micarta scales with a thick handle that fits large hands with or without gloves.
-Included is a custom Kydex sheath with a Quick-Clip™ belt loop that can be switched to horizontal carry.
+The Tracker-X2 is a no-nonsense rough-use fixed blade knife used in the field by soldiers in the US Military who purchased directly from Off-Grid Knives.
+The Tracker-X2 is a mid-sized knife with a wide belly, full flat grind with tough Cryo D2 blade steel.
+We added grippy Micarta scales with an ergonomic handle that fits large hands with or without gloves.
+Included is a custom Kydex sheath with our OG Lo-Pro belt attachment made famous by the Alpha-Dog fixed blade knife.